ryanmio/DecodeMe-/TASKS.md

 - [ ] Dark Mode

 ### Bugs and Issues
-- [ ] Need user feedback while user waits for message in chat. implement a "assistant is typing" animation similar to this: https://dev.to/3mustard/create-a-typing-animation-in-react-17o0
 - [ ] Layout shift when loading auth component as logged out user
 - [ ] Options menu on leaderboard page has no other options other than leaderboard
 - [ ] Assistant settings save needs to give user confirmation.
 Add toast.